-We compute the posterior by adopting a variational approach, which solves the posterior by minimizing a pre-chosen distance or divergence (e.g., the Kullback-Leibler divergence) between a prespecified probability measure---which belongs to a rich yet analytically tractable class of distributions--- and the posterior distribution.
-Since the variational approach is an optimization method, its computational speed is faster than those sampling methods (e.g., Markov chain Monte Carlo (MCMC) algorithm).
-Among different variational approaches, the most popular algorithm is the coordinate ascent variational inference (CAVI) method \citep[see the review paper on this topic by][]{blei17}.
-Recently, several CAVI methods have developed for the sparse linear regression model with the spike and slab prior (or the subset selection prior) \citep[e.g.,][]{carbonetto12, huang16, ray20, yang20}.
-Theoretical properties (e.g., the posterior contraction rate) of the variational posterior have been studied recently by \citet{ray20} and \citet{yang20}.
-In particular, the rate obtained by \citet{yang20} is of the same order as the optimal rate.
-Simulations showed that their method could have superior performance than their competitors, e.g., the EM algorithm.
-Variational Bayesian for sparse PCA has been developed by \citet{guan09} and \citet{bouveyron18}.
-However, they did not provide theoretical justification for their posterior.
-In fact, the priors used in \citet{guan09} include the Laplace distribution, and \citet{bouveyron18}'s prior is similar to the spike and slab prior with a fixed mixture weight; using those priors are known that do not yield the optimal (or near-optimal) posterior contraction rate.
-In this paper, we will show that the contraction rates of both the posterior and the variational posterior are almost optimal.
-To the best of our knowledge, this is the first result for the variational Bayesian method for sparse PCA.
+We employ a variational approach to compute the posterior, a method that minimizes a chosen distance or divergence (e.g., Kullback-Leibler divergence) between a preselected probability measure, belonging to a rich and analytically tractable class of distributions, and the posterior distribution.
+This approach offers faster computational speed compared to sampling methods like the Markov chain Monte Carlo algorithm.
+Among the variational approaches, the coordinate ascent variational inference (CAVI) method stands out as the most popular algorithm \citep{blei17}.
+Several CAVI methods have been developed for sparse linear regression models with the spike and slab prior (or the subset selection prior) such as \cite{carbonetto12, huang16, ray20, yang20}.
+Researchers have also studied the theoretical properties of the variational posterior, such as the posterior contraction rate, as examined by \citet{ray20} and \citet{yang20}.
+While variational Bayesian methods for SPCA have been developed by \citet{guan09} and \citet{bouveyron18}, they did not provide a theoretical justification for their posterior.
+Moreover, the priors used by \citet{guan09} involving the Laplace distribution and \citet{bouveyron18}'s prior, similar to the spike and slab prior with a fixed mixture weight, are known not to yield the optimal (or near-optimal) posterior contraction rate.